5 Tips For Fishing Without Bait

 Dapping

-All you have to do when fishing is let your hook hang freely beneath the tip of your rod and tap the water surface.
+When fishing, all you have to do is let your hook hang freely beneath the tip of your rod and tap the water’s surface.
 Dangle the hook and tap the water a bit.
-If you do this for an extended period, the fish will think that it’s a fly, spider, or ant on the water surface.
+If you do this for an extended period, the fish will think it’s a fly, spider, or ant on the water’s surface.

 Despite sounding ridiculous, this method does work, and the only drawback is you need to fish in shallow water.
 Plus, you will be looking to catch fish right beneath your vessel.
 However, Dapping works perfectly even when you don’t have bait.